Our self-indulgent story time.

 As the ripple effect of the recession forced more than 6,000 retail jewelry stores out of business the business focus for Matthew and George shifted from only building websites to including online marketing, consulting, and internet education into the mix of services.
 The modular Junior system continued to be expanded upon and improved.
 The newest features added at this time were a large set of online marketing tools.

-Over the course of the next three years, Matthew was offered internet education and techniques to RJO, KJA, LJG, BIG, JA, SJA, JCK, FIT, and MJSA.
+Over the course of the next three years, Matthew was traveling around the U.S. as providing his internet expertise as an educator and speaker for RJO, KJA, LJG, BIG, JA, SJA, JCK, FIT, and MJSA.
 Working closely with retail jewelers, jewelry designers, and jewelry manufacturers allowed Matthew and George to expand the Junior modules with more efficiency as well as add customer requested features.
 Through this period, Jeweler Websites, Inc. was more of a consulting company rather than a website company.

-In early 2020, it was decided that the collaboration and consulting should take a back seat in favor of pushing GlitterPaw as a unified website and POS software package.
+In January and February 2020, it was decided that the collaboration and consulting should take a back seat in favor of pushing GlitterPaw as a unified platform that could manage a jewelry website, online marketing, and POS for jewelers.
 The name Jeweler Websites, Inc. was pulled out of the closet and dusted off for a reemergence as the website software company that has something none of our competitors have: a website and POS all-in-one.